 # Step 1: Process data

-processed_data = self.process_data(self.input_data)
+processed_data = await process_data(args.input_data)

 # Step 2: Analyze results

-analysis = self.analyze_results(processed_data)
+analysis = await analyze_results(processed_data)

 # Step 3: Format output

-output = self.format_output(analysis)
+output = await format_output(analysis)

 return output